Novartis is fully committed to keeping health care professionals updated on the safety of crizanlizumab.

 - In the event of a severe reaction, discontinue crizanlizumab and initiate appropriate therapy.

-- If a patient experiences a mild/moderate infusion-related reaction, the infusion can be slowed or interrupted and appropriate treatment initiated (eg, with analgesics, such as paracetamol/acetaminophen or NSAID, and antihistamines), as per institutional standard of care and at the discretion of the health care professional.
+- If a patient experiences a mild/moderate infusion-related reaction, the infusion should be slowed or interrupted and appropriate treatment initiated (eg, with analgesics, such as paracetamol/acetaminophen or NSAID, and antihistamines), as per institutional standard of care and at the discretion of the health care professional.

 - In the event of a previous mild/moderate infusion-related reaction, health care professionals should consider premedication (eg, with antihistamine and/or analgesics) and/or slower infusion rate prior to initiating any future infusions.